ARCHER2-HPC/archer2-website/support-access/status.md

 login access to ARCHER2 system is also unavailable.

-#### Singularity Issue: Thursday 26th August
-As part of the security patch work we have had to disable the Singularity containers software on the ARCHER2 compute nodes.
-We will continue to investigate this issue with HPE and plan to re-enable to the functionality on the compute nodes as soon as possible.
-Singularity containers on the login nodes are unaffected by this issue and continue to work as expected.

 ### Recently Resolved Issues
-There are no recently resolved issues.
+#### Singularity Issue: Wednesday 15th September
+A fix has been applied to restore the functionality of the Singularity containers software on the ARCHER2 compute nodes.
+Please report any issues that you may experience to support@archer2.ac.uk.

 ### Upcoming Maintenance Sessions
 #### Full Maintenance: Wednesday 15th September 0900 - 1700